 Understanding your credit score might seem complicated.
-A quick search on Google will bring up plenty of pages detailing what credit scores mean, and suggestions on how to boost yours – but does it all actually make a difference?
-With conflicting pieces of advice out there, it can be hard to know how to put yourself in the best possible financial position, to keep your credit score as high as it can be.
-That’s why we’ve pulled together these top tips, which all offer really simple ways to help you avoid having a bad credit score.
+A quick search on Google will bring up plenty of pages detailing what credit scores mean and suggestions on how to boost yours – but does it all actually make a difference?
+With conflicting pieces of advice out there, it can be hard to know how to put yourself in the best possible financial position to keep your credit score as high as it can be.
+That’s why we’ve pulled together these top tips, which all offer straightforward ways to help you avoid having a bad credit score.

 If you’re able to, it’s a great idea to schedule all of your monthly payments so that they come out of your bank account at the same time – ideally very shortly after you get paid.
-It might feel like a shame to see money go out of your account so quickly, however it does means that your debts are paid promptly.
-This protects your credit rating, and gives you one less thing to worry about, whilst you spend the rest of your hard earned cash on other things.
+It might feel like a shame to see money go out of your account so quickly.
+However, it does means that your debts are paid promptly.
+This protects your credit rating and gives you one less thing to worry about whilst spending the rest of your hard-earned cash on other things.

 This is a really quick and simple step that you can take to help put your credit score in a better position.
-The process can be done in under five minutes, on the gov.uk website <https://www.gov.uk/register-to-vote>.
-Registering to vote doesn’t mean you actually have to cast a vote when there is an election (although of course, it is an added bonus that registering to vote will entitle you to do this.)
+The process can be done in under five minutes, on the gov.uk website https://www.gov.uk/register-to-vote.
+Registering to vote doesn’t mean you actually have to cast a vote when there is an election (although, of course, it is a bonus that registering to vote will entitle you to do this.)
 It’s also worth noting that credit agencies don’t care what your political allegiance is – however they do like the fact that you will then appear on the electoral register, as it helps to validate your address.

-If you are concerned about privacy, you can opt out of the open, public register.
-This means that you won’t be subjected to marketing leaflets or post, by companies that use this as a mailing list.
-However credit agencies will still be able to validate your details – which helps give them confidence that you are providing accurate details, and can therefore help to improve your credit score.
+If you are concerned about privacy, you can opt-out of the open, public register.
+This means that you won’t be subjected to marketing leaflets or post by companies that use this as a mailing list.
+However, credit agencies will still validate your details, which helps give them confidence that you are providing accurate details and can therefore help improve your credit score.

 There are three major credit bureaus, Experian, Equifax and TransUnion.
 Each of them will have a file on you, and there may be slightly different information held about you in each.
 You are within your rights to request a free credit report once every year.
-It is a really good idea to go over all of the transactions that are visible on the report.
-Mistakes can happen, and they can negatively impact on your credit score – through no fault of your own.
+It is a really good idea to go over all of the visible transactions on the report.
+Mistakes can happen, and they can negatively impact your credit score – through no fault of your own.

 There are some common reasons that mistakes might happen, which it’s worth keeping an eye open for.

 – If you have divorced, your ex’s details may still be listed on the report.
 If they have poor credit, this can negatively impact on you.
-Even if they have a better credit score than you, it is unlikely to actually impact on your score in a positive way, so it’s still a good idea to have their details removed, regardless, in case their rating drops in the future.
+Even if they have a better credit score than you, it is unlikely to actually impact your score positively, so it’s still a good idea to have their details removed, regardless, in case their rating drops in the future.

 – A debt that you have repaid may still be listed against your name.
 Occasionally the same debt can appear twice.